Martchus/syncthingtray/README.md

 The re-connect interval will only be in effect while the Syncthing process is running.
 So despite the re-connect interval there will be no connection attempts while the Syncthing process is not running.

+## Using the command-line interface
+Syncthing Tray provides two command-line interfaces:

+* The separate executable `syncthingctl` allows to interact with a running instance of Syncthing to trigger certain actions like rescans, editing the Syncthing config and more.
+It complements Syncthing's own command-line interface.
+Invoke `syncthingctl --help` for details.
+* The GUI/tray executable `syncthingtray` also exposes a command-line interface to interact with a running instance of the GUI/tray.
+Invoke `syncthingtray --help` for details.
+Additional remarks:
+    * If Syncthing itself is built into Syncthing Tray (like the Linux and Windows builds found in the release-section on GitHub) then Syncthing's own command-line interface is exposed via `syncthingtray` as well.
+    * On Windows, you'll have to use the `syncthingtray-cli` executable to see output in the terminal.

 ## Configuring hotkeys
-Use the same approach as for launching an arbitrary application via a hotkey.
+Use the same approach as for launching an arbitrary application via a hotkey in your graphical environment.
 Make it invoke

 * `syncthingtray --trigger` to show the Qt Widgets based tray menu.
 * `syncthingtray --webui` to show the web UI.